brunokieffer/ESBS_Python_courses/README.md

 ## Python_23_5
 Input/Output: reading and writing data to a file.
 The import command with the os library.
 Exchanging data with Excel through csv files.

+## PY_ESBS_TD1
+A set of exercises to handle string objects to perform simple tasks on biological sequences (DNA, proteins)

+## PY_ESBS_TD2
+A set of exercises based on the turtle module to draw a plasmid map.
+The purpose is to understand how to define simple bricks of code and as python functions and assemble them to perform complex tasks.

+## PY_ESBS_TD3
+Introducing Numpy/Scipy to handle protein coordinates, from reading a PDB file to perform simple geometrical calculations (distances, angles).
+Use of Matplotlib for plotting.